abeer-atef/qoura-simple-sql-project/README.md

-# Quora Lite – Database Project
+# Quora – Database Project

 This project is a simplified simulation of Quora's core features, focusing purely on the **database layer**.
 It focuses on simulating the essential backend logic — including user interactions, question-and-answer flows, and topic-based content delivery — through stored procedures and functions in SQL Server.